 - Role of sensory information in behaviour and in the adaptation

 of animals to their environment (sensory ecology).

-The course includes four practicals where the students in groups will conduct experiments with different senses from a number of different animals.
-This will give them hands on experience with some of the standard methods used in experimental sensory and neuro biology and allow them to draw conclusions of functionality based on their own data.
+The course includes four practicals where the students in groups will conduct experiments with a number of the different senses: 1) vision in humans, 2) mechanoreception in arthropods, 3) electroreception in teleost fidh, and 4) molecular biology of insect olfaction.
+This will give them hands on experience with some of the standard methods used in experimental sensory and neuro biology and allow then to draw conclusions of functionality based on their own data.
 Each practical will include writing up a small report.